Subject: Travel, Expense and Travel Card Procedures

 - Criminal prosecution, if fraudulent activity has occurred.

-- Prior to termination or retirement, employees must promptly notify the UMS Travel Administrator so that the card can be cancelled, then surrender their University Travel Card to the UMS Travel Administrator, or to their supervisor, who immediately destroys and disposes of the Travel Card.
-As a secondary control, the UMS Travel Administrator shall obtain from the UMS Office of Human Resources a monthly list of employees who have left the University System to verify accounts have been closed.
+Prior to termination or retirement, employees must promptly notify the Procurement Cards Administrator so that the card can be cancelled, then surrender their University Travel Card to the Procurement Cards Administrator, or to their supervisor, who immediately destroys and disposes of the Travel Card.
+As a secondary control, the UMS Travel Administrator and the Procurement Cards Administrator shall obtain from the UMS Office of Human Resources a monthly list of employees who have left the University System to verify accounts have been closed.

-- A maximum single dollar transaction, and a maximum monthly spend credit limit, will be established for each card.
+A maximum single dollar transaction, and a maximum monthly spend credit limit, will be established for each card.
 The CBO or the CBO’s designee at each University has the responsibility for approving the amounts for each card.
 The CBO or the CBO’s designee at each University must approve, using an appropriate mechanism, any changes to the maximum transaction and spend limits, and the approved documentation must be retained on file.
-In the University CBO’s or the CBO’s designee’s absence, the following individuals, in the order presented, will be authorized to make changes and document cardholder limits; University President, the System Vice Chancellor for Finance and Administration or designee, the UMS Strategic Procurement Operations Director, or the System Vice Chancellor for Finance and Administration.
+In the University CBO’s or the CBO’s designee’s absence, the following individuals, in the order presented, will be authorized to make changes and document cardholder limits; University President, the System Vice Chancellor for Finance and Administration or designee, or the UMS Strategic Procurement Operations Director.

 - a difference in amount authorized and amount charged